-An old cliche takes on new modern meaning as bed bugs proliferate around the world
+An old cliché takes on new modern meaning as bed bugs proliferate around the world.

 Once upon a time, “sleep tight, don’t let the bedbugs bite” was an adorable bedtime rhyme.
 But in recent years, the characters in this verse have taken on a whole new persona, thanks to their resurgence in hotels, hostels, inns, cruise ships, movie theatres and concert halls, as well as college dorms, hospitals, apartments and other multi-family dwellings.
 The once-nearly eradicated bed bug has made a whopping comeback and its prevalence is not only affecting how hotels do business, it’s also taking a bite out of travellers.

-Just ask Katharine Stanbridge of Oakville, ONT., who backpacked through Europe and australia last year.
+Just ask Katharine Stanbridge of Oakville, ONT., who backpacked through Europe and Australia last year.

 Over the 10-month span of her travels, she experienced three separate, irritating cases of bed bug bites while staying at various accommodations.
 The first episode left her with more than 100 bites, and little assurance it wouldn’t happen again.

 It did, twice, on two different continents, despite precautions to prevent further bouts.
 Stanbridge’s encounter with the pesty bed bugs is a testament to their pervasiveness across the world.
 It also explains a trend that has allowed them to spread, explains Sean Rollo, an entomologist and manager of Orkin Pest Control services in Burnaby, B.C.